Blond Bombshell Daisy Keech Gets Sultry For Scanty Mint Green Bikini Snap On Instagram

 The model wore her golden locks styled in wild waves that were pushed behind her head and fell over her shoulder.
 She added a full face of makeup to the beach look, sporting defined eyebrows, long lashes, and black eyeliner.
 She completed the glam style with a bronzed glow and shimmering highlighter on her face, pink blush on the apples of her cheeks, and a dark pink lipstick on her plump pout.

-Of course, Daisy’s more than 2.5 million followers fell in love with the snap and made quick work of showing their support.
+Of course, Daisy’s more than 2.5 million followers fell in love with the snap and made quick work of showing their admiration.
 Within the first 15 minutes after it was posted to her account, the photo had already gained nearly 39,000 likes and more than 385 comments.

 “This bikini is everything.
 What a look she’s serving in the picture.
 I think it’s my favorite photo of her yet.
 How is that she gets hotter in every single post?!?!
-Daisy you’re simply perfect!,” one of the model’s fans stated in the comments section.
+Daisy you’re simply perfect!” one of the model’s fans stated in the comments section.

 “The queen of good looks is back,” another adoring fan wrote.